Deeply Vale Festivals: Deeply Vale 2015

 Following the release of the documentary, there were plans to resurrect the festival in this century.
 One idea was to merge with relaunching the Bickershaw Festival to become the Deeply Vale Bickershaw Festival.
 In the end Deeply Vale happened again after the release of the 2014 box set.

 On 20 March 2015, Deeply Vale Festival 2015 took place in Heywood with Steve Hillage, with Mark E Smith from The Fall there to watch him, plus other performances from Notsensibles, Nik Turner, Segs from The Ruts, Victor Brox, George Borowski, Andy T, Graham Massey and Graham Clark, Andy Sharrocks and Accident on the East Lancs, Wilful Damage, Physical Wrecks, Movement Banned and Brian Eastwood and Pie.

 Deeply Vale 2016

 To mark the 40th anniversary of the first year of Deeply Vale 1976, on Saturday 17 and Sunday 18 September 2016 a festival was held at the Heywood Civic Centre in Heywood, including appearances by many of the artists who had played the original festivals: Steve Hillage, members of Here and Now and Gong, Nik Turner, Segs from The Ruts, The Drones, Victor Brox, Andy T, Mike Sweeney and the Salford Jets, Fast Cars, Andy Sharrocks and Accident on the East Lancs, Wilful Damage, Physical Wrecks, George Borowski and Gaynor Wilson with Jaki Windmill, Andy Bole, Potential Victims, Crude Oil Inc, Alchemist, Mudanzas and loads more.
-The festival weekend was captured on film and released as a beautiful artworked 3 DVD set.
+The festival weekend was captured on film and released as a beautiful artistic 3 DVD set.